The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 The Inn at English Harbour is one of my favorite hotels in Antigua, an elegant 5-star resort, one of the few NON-all-inclusive, located on a private beach close to the English Harbor.

-Its world-class restaurant offers a magical atmosphere with views over the bay and fine Italian dishes.
+Its world-class restaurant offers a magical atmosphere with views over the bay and fine dining with Italian dishes.

 It’s very romantic but I assure you, even if you travel solo, you will definitely enjoy a fine meal in such a location.

-Among all the beautiful beaches in Antigua, Long bay beach by the Pineapple hotel is a special one for one main reason.
-It’s really one of the few where you can snorkel from the shore on the right side of the beach.
+Among all the beautiful beaches in Antigua, Long Bay Beach by the Pineapple Hotel is a special one for one main reason.
+It’s one of the few where you can snorkel from the shore on the right side of the beach.

 The beach is public plus there is a big hotel right on the left side so it can become quite crowded, especially on a Sunday.